What Are Indefinite Determiners?

-Indefinite determiners (which are also called quantifiers) are determiners that express quantity or indefinite ideas of quality.
-We use quantifiers when we want to answer the questions 'how much' or 'how many' and give someone information about the number of something.
+Indefinite determiners are determiners that express quantity or indefinite ideas of quality.
+We use indefinite determiners when we want to answer the questions 'how much' or 'how many' and give someone information about the quantity of something.

 Do you want